 14. Don’t miss the free museums

-London is filled with free museums, which is fantastic for students because who has money to continue to splash the cash on London landmarks, am I right?
+London is filled with free museums, which is fantastic for students studying abroad in London on a budget because who has money to continue to splash the cash on London landmarks, am I right?

 Other free museums include the Victoria and Albert Museum and the British Museum (which is where Cleopatra – THE REAL CLEOPATRA – is).